alex-ye-7/hemingway/README.md

 ## bigram_v2.py

 The bigram language model version 2 applies the concept of self-attention to improve the context-awareness of the model.
 This involves adding positional encoding on top of existing token identiy embeddings.
 We then implement a head of self-attention, which utilizes the key, query, and value vectors.

+### Expereiments

 #### Single head of self attention
 Within 4500 iterations, adding a single-head of self-attention of head size 32 results in a cross entropy train loss of 2.2216 and valiation loss of 2.2162.
 The text is still indecipherable though.